bernardopires/django-tenant-schemas/README.markdown

 An application is considered to be shared when it's table are in the `public` schema.
 Some apps make sense being shared.
 Suppose you have some sort of public data set, for example, a table containing census data.
 You want every tenant to be able to query it.

 Right now, this is not possible, at least not in practical way.
-By default all models are being synced to every schema, including `public`.
+By default all models are being synced to every schema, including `public` and the tenant doesn't have access to `public`.
 Please take a look at the [tenant-schemas needs your help!](#tenant-schemas-needs-your-help) section if you have an idea on how to do this.

 Setup
 -----